fartts/fartts/README.md

     - apps will be published to GitHub Pages (the main app [`fartts.github.io`](https://github.com/fartts/fartts.github.io) being a kind of showcase of other app/experiments)
 8. A way of documenting my process
     - publishing a new app/experiment will generate a GIF or MPEG or something, publish it to [Tumblr](https://fartts.tumblr.com/), create a release (with notes), etc.
-9. Documentation by default with [Commitizen](http://commitizen.github.io/cz-cli/)/[conventional-changelog](https://github.com/conventional-changelog/conventional-changelog)/[semantic-release](https://github.com/semantic-release/semantic-release)
+9. Changelogs, releases, and versioning by default with [Commitizen](http://commitizen.github.io/cz-cli/)/[conventional-changelog](https://github.com/conventional-changelog/conventional-changelog)/[semantic-release](https://github.com/semantic-release/semantic-release)
 10. Something that implements the best parts of the following (but in [TypeScript](http://www.typescriptlang.org/)):
     - [ImpactJS](https://github.com/phoboslab/Impact)
     - [Hype](https://github.com/hype/HYPE_Processing/tree/lib_staging) (something to make [Joshua Davis](https://twitter.com/joshuadavis/) proud/jealous)